andreasfrisch/boardgame_cardboard_machines/README.md

 _Note: Stress is not related to the mental disease of the same name.
 Instead it represents the pressure applied to both driver and vehicle during a race_

 ## Setup
+Place the board with starting spaces on the table.
+Shuffle the remaining boards and place 1 board behind the starting board (white side up) and 4 other boards in front of the starting board.
+Make sure the arrows all point in the same direction.

 Choose a starting player.
 Starting from the starting player and going clockwise, each player places a car on consecutive starting spaces, starting from 1, then 2, etc.